Kartavya-AI/stock-analysis/crew/dcf_calculations.md

-Unable to perform DCF analysis for NSIVE due to the stock ticker not being found in the financial data API.
-Please provide a valid stock ticker to proceed.
+I am unable to perform the DCF valuation for NSIVE because the provided stock symbol is invalid.
+Please provide a valid stock symbol to proceed with the analysis.